Raising funds for female cocoa farmers

 The global pandemic has had a huge impact on everyone around the world – and the women that work in the cocoa communities we work with are no exception.
 Alongside a €250,000 donation to provide them with direct financial support, we’re proud to launch our new digital art exhibition to help raise further funds and extend the support we’re able to offer them.

 Our donation will be used to provide the women who harvest our cocoa beans with direct weekly payments, alongside training to help them to earn additional income from activities such as the arts and crafts they’re passionate about.
 It’s part of our 2-year partnership with not-for-profit charity 100WEEKS which will soon reach an additional 400 female cocoa farmers.

 The exhibition is a celebration of small moments of shared pleasure, allowing you to step into the imagination of artists from Spain, Italy, Argentina, Brazil and beyond.
 In each original artwork, stark images of deserted city streets captured during lockdown restrictions are transformed an into joyful scenes of togetherness.

 Visit the virtual exhibition and you can make a donation, then choose from 13 pieces of original artwork to download as a visual reminder of your generosity.
 Every donation will make a significant change to the daily lives of the women in the cocoa communities we work with.

-Magnum’s lead artist and kicking off the exhibition, French-Ivorian Aurélia Durand’s West African heritage inspired her uniquely recognisable afro-pop artwork.
-The bespoke artwork sees a collision of colours adorn an original photograph taken by her father of The Basilica of Our Lady of Peace in Yammasoukro in 1991 on a family trip to her mother’s native Ivory Coast, where Magnum sources much of its cocoa from.
+French-Ivorian Aurélia Durand is one of the first artists from our exhibition.
+Aurélia’s West African heritage inspired her uniquely recognisable afro-pop artwork.
+The bespoke artwork sees a collision of colours adorn an original photograph taken by her father of The Basilica of Our Lady of Peace in Yammasoukro in 1991 on a family trip to her mother’s native Ivory Coast.